bootdotdev/blog/content/cryptography/elliptic-curve-cryptography.md

 Private Key: Number of hops from A to E

-## Some Elliptic Curve Cryptography Questions, Answered
+## Answers to some elliptic curve cryptography questions

 Here are a few questions I had when I first learned about ECC.
 Hopefully, I can address them properly.

-### 1\.
-How is the second point found?
+### 1. How is the second point found?
 If the dot function is basically drawing a line between two points, don’t you need a second point to start with?

 No. The second point (we will call it -R below) is actually the result of P dot P (let’s assume the first point is called P)